johnelliott/async-series-html-render/README.md

 An experiment with rendering

 This server incrementally renders templates in order.
 The header can render before database or API responses return.
-Each part renders as soon as it arrives or the one before it has arrives.
+Each part renders as soon as it arrives or the one before it arrives.

 This technique is not very useful.
 After a more than few async resources something like head-of-line blocking makes it about as fast as just Promise.all.